Mathias Haarup: Brabrand IF

 On 24 December 2016, Haarup signed for Danish 2nd Division club, Brabrand IF.
 He played 12 games for the club, before leaving in the summer 2017.
 This was announced by Brabrand IF in June 2016.
 He was playing as a winger during his time in Brabrand.

 Hobro IK

 After playing in the Denmark Series and a half year in the Danish 2nd Division, he finally reached the top league, after re-signing for newly-promoted Danish Superliga club Hobro IK on 21 June 2017.

 Haarup got his debut for Hobro IK on 14 August 2017.
 He started on the bench, but replaced Danny Olsen in the 89th minute in a 1-1 draw against AaB in the Danish Superliga.

 Jerv

 On 11 March 2022, Haarup signed for Norwegian Eliteserien club FK Jerv until the end of 2023.

 Return to Hobro

 At the end of January 2023, Haarup returned - once again - to Hobro IK, signing a deal until the end of the season.
+He left the club after the season after turning down Hobro's contract offer.

+Vendsyssel

+On 28 July 2023, Haarup signed a deal until June 2026 with Vendsyssel FF.